EVENTS

 PAST EVENTS:

-An experienced panel of ILR alumni explored the issues they believe will dominate the headlines in labor and employment law in 2025.
+An event hosted by Cornell University IRL with an experienced panel of ILR alumni explored the issues they believe will dominate the headlines in labor and employment law in 2025.
 Topics included forced arbitration, pregnancy discrimination laws, artificial intelligence, return to office mandates, and more.

-An experienced panel of employment law mediators guides practitioners through best practices for employment law mediations, from mediation preparation issues: mediator selection issues, drafting effective mediation statements and preparing clients and attorneys for mediation; and then through issues arising at the mediation itself: avoiding impasse, mediator’s proposals, inability to pay issues, Rule 68 vs. Cheeks, and more.
+An event hosted by the National Employment Lawyers Association – New York was held by an experienced panel of employment law mediators guides practitioners through best practices for employment law mediations, from mediation preparation issues: mediator selection issues, drafting effective mediation statements and preparing clients and attorneys for mediation; and then through issues arising at the mediation itself: avoiding impasse, mediator’s proposals, inability to pay issues, Rule 68 vs. Cheeks, and more.

 - Understand Your Rights: Learn about the protections and benefits available to workers when facing workplace injuries and illnesses.